Michigan State outlasts Tshiebwe, No. 4 Kentucky in 2OT

+The search continues for No. 4 Kentucky — even with consensus national player of the year Oscar Tshiebwe back in action.

-INDIANAPOLIS (AP) — Malik Hall forced two extra periods with dunks off inbounds plays, and Michigan State outlasted No. 4 Kentucky 86-77 in double overtime on Tuesday night after Oscar Tshiebwe concluded his strong season debut by fouling out.
+Malik Hall forced two extra periods with dunks off inbounds plays, Mady Sissoko delivered two game-changing slams late in the second overtime, and Michigan State rallied to beat No. 4 Kentucky 86-77 on Tuesday night.

-Tshiebwe, last season's consensus national player of the year, had 22 points and 18 rebounds for the Wildcats (2-1) before picking up his fifth foul late in the first overtime.

-Michigan State (2-1), coming off a one-point loss to No. 2 Gonzaga on the deck of the USS Abraham Lincoln, appeared headed for another tough nonconference defeat in this Champions Classic matchup.
-But the Spartans tied the game in the final seconds of regulation and overtime thanks to Hall, who finished with 20 points.
+“I just saw (coach) Tom (Izzo) in the hallway and I said you were more prepared to finish than we were,” Kentucky coach John Calipari said.

+The Spartans (2-1) were ready thanks in part to what they endured on Friday, when they lost by one point to No. 2 Gonzaga on the deck of the USS Abraham Lincoln.

 Kentucky led 62-60 near the end of regulation when Tshiebwe lost Hall on an inbound pass.
 Hall took advantage by dunking with 3.7 seconds left.